Home Guides and Articles

 coaxial vent piping

-• Colinear pipe — This is a system with two separate pipes, one for combustion air and the other for exhaust.
-These kinds of pipes are usually flexible and typically use existing masonry structures to run the piping.
+• Colinear pipe — This system has two separate pipes, one for combustion air and the other for exhaust.
+These pipes are usually flexible and use existing masonry structures to run the piping.

 Chimney Pipe Buying Guide